r4gus/blog_source/content/posts/same51_2.md

 };
 ```

-The `Uart` function returns a anonymous struct containing a initialization function
+The `Uart` function returns an anonymous struct containing an initialization function
 `init` and four other functions for sending and receiving data via UART.

 * `canWrite` - Checks if the DATA register is empty and ready to be written.